paysonism/Apex-Learning-UserScript/README.md

 # Apex Quiz Auto-Answer

 Highlights Correct Answers in Apex Learning Quiz Menus.
-Includes Image Support, AI Logic to get the right answer, and is 100% Undetected
+Includes Image Support, AI Logic, Auto-Complete, and Keybind Controls

 Please star the repository and support my other projects as I work hard to make these tools!!!

 Made with ❤ By [Payson](https://github.com/paysonism)

-## Coming Soon

-I plan on adding more features soon.
-Such as GoGuardian screenproof (teachers cant see the cheat on your screen), a kill/toggle switch, and automatic study guide fillouts.

 ## Limitations